ebtc-protocol/ebtc/README.md

 ## Liquidations

-eBTC utilizes an open and intentivized liqudiation system.
-Any user can liquidate an under-collateralized CDP.
-Then will recieve a fixed "gas compensation" fee as well as up to a 3% liquidation bonus on the collateral recieved.
+eBTC implements an open and incentivized liquidation mechanism, where any user can liquidate a CDP that does not have enough collateral.
+As a reward for their service, the liquidator receives a percentage of the CDP's collateral, ranging from 3% to 10%.
+Additionally, the liquidator also receives a "Gas Stipend" of 0.2 stETH, which is previously deposited by the borrower as insurance against liquidation costs.
 See [this](https://hackmd.io/@re73/r19oq9LM2) for details.

 Anyone may call the public `liquidateCdps()` function, which will check for under-collateralized Cdps, and liquidate them.
 Alternatively they can call `batchLiquidateCdps()` with a custom list of cdp addresses to attempt to liquidate.